-C.1 Check and Modify the iSignager LCD Series Status by Serial Port
+C.1 Check and Modify the iSignager LCD Series Status by Serial Port prepare a null modem cable to connect the PC and the iSignager LCD Series.

 Follow the following steps and command to check and modify the iSignager LCD Series status by RS-232 serial port.